 During the World War II, when the Japanese army entered Thailand, the Military Mapping Division, led by Luang Samejsamruajkit, had evacuated by moving to the area of the white meditation hall at Wat Paknam.
 Luang Por made Buddha amulets for the soldiers who came to Wat Paknam and those who bid him a farewell for protecting the kingdom.
-As a way to bless and secure them, Luang Por made Buddha amulets for them for the first time.
+As a way to bless and secure them, Luang Por made Buddha amulets for the first time.
 There were two models.
-The first one is the Buddha guarded by a serpent god.
+The first one is the Buddha on a seven storey throne and the second one is the Buddha guarded by a serpent god.